Paul McGrath (footballer): St Patrick's Athletic

 "Since the end of last season I have been acquiring new players: three are local lads from junior clubs — Billy Reid (Fatima Rangers), Paul McGrath (Dalkey United) and John Cleary (Ballyfermot United).
 Given time and a little encouragement I feel that by the end of the season they will have done the club proud."

+Although his League Cup debut ended in a 2–3 defeat, McGrath scored the winner in his next game, a Leinster Senior Cup match against Shelbourne.

 Street art dedicated to McGrath outside Richmond Park, home ground of his first club St Patrick's Athletic.

-McGrath scored the winner in his next game, a Leinster Senior Cup match against Shelbourne.
 He ultimately excelled at The Saints, earning the nickname "The Black Pearl of Inchicore" and winning the PFAI Players' Player of the Year award for 1982.
 His performances attracted the attention of Billy Behan and Manchester United, who brought McGrath over for a trial in April 1982.